+There are two main forms of compensatory damages: a reasonable royalty and lost profits.
 A reasonable royalty may be based on a variety of rationales, as long as they are economically sound.
-For example, the reasonable royalty may be based on profit or revenue increases for the infringer arising from the infringement, cost savings achieved by the infringer through the infringement, comparable licenses (either the infringer's, the patentee's, or others'), the cost for the infringer to implement a non-infringing alternative, or other economic frameworks.
-Lost profits are based on the proven profits that the patentee lost to the infringer through the infringement.

-Enhanced damages are available if the infringer engaged in egregiously infringing behaviour.
-This usually requires that the infringer knew of the patent, knew of the infringement, and affirmatively decided to proceed with the infringing conduct.
-While attorneys' fees are usually not recoverable, they may be available for the prevailing party (either patentee or accused infringer) if the other side's conduct during the litigation is egregious.
+For example, the reasonable royalty may be based on existing or comparable licenses, profit or revenue increases for the infringer arising from the infringement, cost savings achieved by the infringer through the infringement, the cost for the infringer to implement a non-infringing alternative, or other economic frameworks.
+Lost profits are based on the proven profits that the patent owner lost due to the infringement by the defendant.
+In addition, as a form of punitive damages, enhanced damages are available if the infringer engaged in egregiously infringing behaviour.
+This requires that the infringer knew of the patent, knew of the infringement, and affirmatively decided to proceed with the infringing conduct.
+If established, enhanced damages may result in the compensatory damages being increased by as much as three times.
+Also, while attorneys' fees are usually not recoverable, they may be available for the prevailing party (either the patent owner or accused infringer) if the other side's conduct during the litigation is egregious.